Lanskap Kofiau

 Planning Merabu villagers in Indonesian Borneo are planning how to sustain their newly protected forest and the livelihoods, traditions and plants and animals. © Nick Hall

-To achieve the mission to protect lands and waters on which all life depends, we must procure resources such as goods and services to conduct our programs.
-As a non-profit organization entrusted with objective, meticulous, efficient, and transparent donor funds.
+To achieve its mission, YKAN must procure goods and services to conduct its programs.
+As a non-profit organization, YKAN is entrusted to be objective, meticulous, efficient and transparent in handling donor funds.

 Menara Konservasi